iSnobal/.github/profile/README.md

 # Community iSnobal Model

-This project aims to transform the iSnobal physical based snow energy and mass balance model into a community maintained open science research model.
-It is in the early stages with the aim to bring together all operational and scientific end-users to improve, share advances, best practices, and use-cases of the model.
+This project aims to transform the iSnobal physically based snow energy and mass balance model into a community maintained open science research model.
+It is in the early stages with the aim to bring together operational and scientific end-users to improve, share advances, best practices, and use-cases of the model.

 This work is the continuation of the initial model development by the [USDA